werneriP/WEB-sovelluskehitys-Javascript/solutions/readme.md

-This is folder for the solutions
+This is folder for the solutions - test